LoganjdM/cu-fied/README.md

 With that out of the way, you only need these dependencies:

 - [Zig](https://ziglang.org/) 0.14.0 or later (0.14.0 is needed for proper C23 support.)
-- prefereabbly [cURL](https://github.com/curl/curl) installed via package manager.
+- [cURL](https://github.com/curl/curl) installed via a system package manager.
-###### However it is planned to statically link against cURL if it is not installed globally
+  (Note that it is planned to statically link cURL if it is not installed globally.)

 ### Helpful commands